All Aboard! Important Vocabulary for Spanish Train Travel

 Buying Tickets for Spanish Trains

-Some complex route information can actually also be better found on the German train company’s website, Bahn.de (which also has better English).
+Some complex route information can also be found on the German train company’s website, Bahn.de.

-If you’re not ready to try the full Spanish site, you can click on the “welcome” button at the top of the page for English, although you’ll still find a lot of the site isn’t translated or it’s translated poorly.
+If you’re not ready to try Renfe’s full Spanish site, you can change the language to English.
 The train-geek hero at Seat 61 has a guide to the quirks of Renfe and provides more info like seat comfort and options.

 However you buy your tickets, here’s some of the essential vocabulary to know: